fayskerritt/padplants/README.md

 * Registration - Creating a profile using a unique username and password which is stored in the database, the password will be hashed for better security.
 * Displaying database of plants on the Plants page - Pulling the data from MongoDB to display the list of all plants in the database with all fields displayed nicely in their own individual cards.
 * Adding a plant - Creating a plant and adding it to the database using the Add Plant form.
 This allows the user to input the name, botanical name and a description.
 There are two drop downs for the user to choose the size and how often the plant needs watering.
 There are also two lots of radio checkboxes that the user can choose how much light the plant needs and which room the plant goes best in.
 Finally there is an input for the user to add a URL for an image, however if the URL doesn't work then the image displayed will be a default image.
-* Editing a plant you have addded - An edit button will be available to edit the fields of a plant you have added, the previously chosen fields will be autofilled on the Edit page.
+* Editing a plant you have added - An edit button will be available to edit the fields of a plant you have added, the previously chosen fields will be auto filled on the Edit page.
 The Admin user profile has access to edit all plants.
 * Deleting a plant you have added - A delete button will be available to delete a plant that you have added.
 The Admin user profile has access to delete all plants.
 * Viewing all plants you have added on your Profile page - Pulling data from MongoDB to display the plants that have been added by the user that is logged in, this uses the 'created by' field.
 * Searching the database -